 Temperature and Humidity

 The red buckeye will bloom in in late spring.
 As a deciduous tree, it will lose its leaves seasonally.

-Buckeye trees respond well to a liquid fertilizer when its planted, or later when its seeds sprout.
-Be sure to maintain a monthly feeding schedule for the first two years, and then once the roots are well established you can use fertilizer once every six months.
+Don't fertilize a Buckeye tree within the first year of planting.
+For its second year after planting, be sure to maintain a monthly feeding schedule (Buckeye trees respond well to a liquid fertilizer), and then once the roots are well established you can use fertilizer once every six months.
 No fertilizer is needed once to tree is four or five years old.